NOTE: Merging is irreversible. Do not merge unless you are certain two records are the same person.

 - Go to the Compliance menu Dashboard.

 - Click the hyperlinked number of Possible Duplicates.
-The list that appears on the screen will be the first 20 pairs of duplicate records for review.
-Begin the review for the first pair of records.
+The first 20 pairs of duplicate will appear for review.

-- Review the information on the screen.
-If more details are required, hover over the last name and click the to view more details without having to leave the screen.
+- If more details are required, hover over the last name and click the to view more details without having to leave the screen.
 You may also click the hyperlinked PID to view a record’s full profile.